dafny-lang/dafny/docs/DafnyRef/UserGuide.md

   ensures Y'
 ```

-In the nest section, when everything can be proven in a timely manner, we explain another strategy to decrease proof time by parallelizing it if needed, and making the verifier focused on certain parts.
+In the next section, when everything can be proven in a timely manner, we explain another strategy to decrease proof time by parallelizing it if needed, and making the verifier focus on certain parts.

 ### 24.8.3.
 Assertion batches {#sec-assertion-batches}